Prostatitis is inflammation (swelling) of the prostate gland. It can be very painful and distressing, but will often get better eventually.

 Symptoms of acute prostatitis include:

-- pain, which may be severe, in or around your penis, testicles, anus, lower abdomen or lower back – passing poo can be painful
+- pain, which may be severe, in or around your penis, testicles, anus, lower abdomen or lower back – pooing can be painful

-- urinary symptoms, such as pain when peeing, needing to pee frequently (particularly at night), problems starting or "stop-start" peeing, an urgent need to pee and, sometimes, blood in your urine
+- pain when peeing, needing to pee frequently (particularly at night), problems starting or "stop-start" peeing, an urgent need to pee and, sometimes, blood in your urine

 - not being able to pee, which leads to a build-up of urine in the bladder known as acute urinary retention – this needs urgent medical attention

-- generally feeling unwell, with aches, pains and possibly a fever
+- generally feeling unwell, with aches, pains and possibly a high temperature

-See a GP straight away if you have these symptoms so that the cause can be investigated and appropriate treatment recommended.
+See a GP straight away if you have these symptoms so that the cause can be investigated.

-You may have chronic prostatitis if you have had the following symptoms for at least 3 months:
+You may have chronic prostatitis if you have had some of the following symptoms for at least 3 months: